 If a stay-at-home mom is expected to have the house in a perfect state at all times, it’s easy to slip into depression after a while because of the pressure and stress of keeping up with the superheroine status.
 Such a mom feels she needs to have everything under control at all times; imagine having to keep the house clean at all times, keep the children fed and cleaned, homework is done, and food ready before the husband arrives from work as she puts the toys back in the room for the umpteenth time.
 After all, other women are doing it, and she’s worried she could be tagged lazy.

 It’s time to snap out of time and realize that the stress and pressure may be causing you to feel depressed.
 Create a schedule and determine how much you can comfortably get done daily.
 I know it’s easier said but make sure you include some “me time” into your schedule, so you consciously take time to rest or do something for yourself.
 This will go a long way in helping you relieve any bottled-up stress.
 Keep in mind that self-care does a lot of good for our mental health.

 #3.
 You should stay attractive for your spouse

 Unless you’re a stay-at-home mom who has help, I can’t begin to tell you how hard it is to go to the grocery store with the kids, let alone strutting into the spa for that TLC.
 For stay-at-home moms, questions like, “where will I keep the kids?
 How will I keep the baby in check while I get my nails done?” are all too familiar.

-Snap out of this mindset and think instead of staying attractive for yourself as your spouse’s traditional mindset is unnecessarily pressuring.
+Snap out of this mindset and think instead of staying attractive for yourself as the traditional mindset is unnecessarily pressuring.
 When you’re unable to get your personal grooming done, you feel inadequate and not beautiful enough.
 Again, put personal grooming into your schedule and watch how much better you feel when you find time to do some personal grooming instead of constantly grooming others and forgetting yourself.